 Students in need of intensive mental health supports may be referred to ASCEND services for reasons related to self-harm, serious threats to harm self or others, trauma, or a history of abuse or neglect.
 Home schools may refer students to day-treatment services if the student or caregiver reports concern related to acute mental health need.

 Students in need of intensive mental health supports will receive services including individual psychotherapy, group therapy, social-emotional skill building, academic instruction, and other services as specified in the student’s current IEP*.
 Class-wide and individual positive behavioral supports will also be in place in order to support positive classroom and social behavior.
-Once the student no longer reports serious intent to hurt themselves or others for two weeks, has as an average self-reported Subjective Units of Distress Scale (SUDS) score below seven for two weeks, and demonstrates consistent academic engagement averaging 80 percent or higher across two weeks, the student transition programming to the home school will begin.
-During this phase of treatment, students will alternate attendance between the ASCEND and home school for a period of up to 10 school days in order to facilitate a successful transition back to the home school.
-Typically, a long-term placement of 2-3 months is appropriate for these students who are referred to the ASCEND Program; however, decisions to maintain a placement will be data- informed and individualized.

 Intensive Behavior Support

 Students who have shown pervasive and severe behavior challenges despite multi-tiered behavior intervention supports may be referred to ASCEND services.
 These students require more supports than can be provided by the home school due to limited resources due to lack of personnel or access to increased services typically afforded by an IEP.
-Home schools may refer a student with at-risk behavior to the ASCEND Program if 1.
-A functional behavior assessment is completed and 2.
-A function-based behavior intervention plan is already in place, and 3.
-Six to twelve weeks of treatment integrity data and student outcome data indicate greater support is required.

-After enrolling in ASCEND, the student will receive some format of a functional behavior assessment; the FBA will take place within the first week of placement in order to accurately define the cause of the problem behavior.
-In addition to class-wide positive behavioral supports, individualized functional behavior supports will be provided.
-Additional services will include group therapy, academic instruction, social-emotional skill building, individual therapy as needed, and individualized services indicated on the student’s IEP*.
-Once the student is

-academically engaged for 80 percent or more of the day with comparable tasks to the student’s home school setting and demonstrates a reduction in target behavior(s) and increased levels of alternative behavior(s) as identified in the intake interview, transition programming to the home school will begin.
-Transition days between ASCEND and the home school will take place for up to 10 school days.
-The transition program will be individualized based on the students’ needs, but rely on data-based changes.
-Students who are enrolled for behavior problems will likely receive services in the ASCEND Program for two to three months.
+Students in need of intensive behavioral supports will receive services including class-side positive behavioral supports, and an individualized functional behvior assessment and corresponding behavior intervention plan tailored to students’ specific needs.

 School Readiness Support